-Model and Method of Education
+Method of Education

-The CPE program at Phillips is based on an Action/Reflection model of education.
+The CPE program at Phillips is based on an "action-reflection-action method" of education.
 All learning begins with the student engaging in a practice or act of ministry.
 This action by the student is followed by supervised reflection within a community of other adult learners in the relative safety of the classroom.
-Because of Phillip's commitment to learn in the way of Jesus in order to cultivate vital communities, vital conversations, and the public good, the CPE program incorporates a collaborative action/reflection model that serves as the common practice in our program.

-Theoretical underpinnings of an action/reflection model of education can be found in the academic discipline of practical theology (see Bonnie J. Miller-McLemore's "Introduction" in The Wiley-Blackwell Companion to Practical Theology (Oxford: Wiley-Blackwell, 2012), Exploring Practices of Ministry by Pamela and Michael Cooper-White (Minneapolis: Fortress Press, 2014), and the edited volume For Life Abundant: Practical Theology, Theological Education, and Christian Ministry (Grand Rapids: Eerdmans, 2008)).
-Action/reflection method in practical theology moves from thick description of lived human experience, to contextual, intercultural, and theological reflection drawing on conversation partners in the humanities and sciences and then recommendations for transformative, healing practice.
+Theoretical underpinnings of an action-reflection-action method of education can be found in the academic discipline of practical theology1.
+Action-reflection-action method in practical theology moves from the description of lived human experience to contextual, intercultural, and theological reflection drawing on conversation partners in the humanities and sciences and then recommendations for transformative, healing practice.

-Action/reflection models of education unfold in discrete stages of attention.
+Action-reflection-action method of education unfold in discrete stages of attention.
 As pastoral and practical theologian Emmanuel Y. Lartey argues in Pastoral Theology in an Intercultural World (Cleveland: Pilgrim Press, 2006), appropriate methods resist simple application of theology to life; rather, methods help identify intersections of faith, theologies, self-and communal-awareness, and contexts and cultures in which life practices reside.
 Thomas R. Hawkins in his book, The Learning Congregation: A New Vision of Leadership (Louisville: Westminster John Knox Press, 1997) follows a five-step process adapted from practical theologian Richard Osmer.
 Supplemented with wisdom from all of the resources cited above, this process is well suited for verbatim discussions in an extended parish-based CPE program: